ap-1/puccinier/README.md

+> ## ⚠️ This project has been merged into the upstream repository, [catppuccin/toolbox](https://github.com/catppuccin/toolbox).
+All future development will continue there.

 # 🖼️ Puccinier

 If you wrote a v1 or v2 Catppuccin theme, you may use Puccinier to automatically create the the rest of the v2 themes.
 Puccinier supports the conversion of properly formatted hex, rgb, and hsl colors (case insensitive).